Andover-Robotics/software-docs/docs/opmodes/opmode-vs-linearopmode.md

 ---
-description: The OpMode that is not linear is iterative.
+summary: The OpMode that is not linear is iterative.
 ---

 # OpMode vs LinearOpMode